 How to invest in shares regularly

 You can build your portfolio over time by using our regular investment service.
 This is a great option for investing regularly or simply if you don’t want to invest an initial lump sum.
 It allows you to save from just £25 a month, and we’ll automatically buy more shares with this at the same time each month.
 You can easily set it up and amend your choice online.
-You’ll also benefit from our discounted dealing charge of just £1.50.
+And to top it off, we don't charge you a dealing fee for investing through our regular investment service.

 Why invest in shares with AJ Bell?